carlplaylab/SlotMachineExam/README.md

-*Note:
+NOTICE:

-All SlotMachineExam assets are property of Anino Inc and may not be used for personal and commercial purposes.*
+All SlotMachineExam assets are property of Anino Inc and may not be used for personal and commercial purposes.

 AUTHOR: